siddhartha-s/ipd/lectures/lec13/README.md

 In more complex classes, the ways that the state can change will be even more restricted.

-### Stack and queue examples
+### Stack exercise

-As a second example of a class using data hiding, see `src/Stack.h` and `src/Stack.cpp`.
+As a third example of a class using data hiding, see `src/Stack.h` and `src/Stack.cpp`.
 These files declare and define a `Stack` class for representing LIFO stacks of `double`s.
 The `Stack` class encapsulates the Stack ADT, by providing us with members for manipulating the stack via its